segmentio/segment-docs/src/connections/destinations/catalog/rehook/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for **Rehook** in the Destinations Catalog, and select the **Rehook** destination.
-3. Choose which Source should send data to the Rehook destination.
+3. Select which Source should send data to the Rehook destination.
 4. Open the [Rehook Dashboard](https://dashboard.rehook.ai/){:target="_blank"} and navigate to **Settings > API Keys & Secret Key**.
 Copy your key.
 5. Enter the **API Key & Secret Key** in the Rehook destination settings in Segment.